techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/digital-signage.md

 > By adding a signage source to your tenant, you accept full responsibility for all signage content that is displayed in your rooms and acknowledge that Microsoft isn't responsible for the signage content that is displayed nor the data that may be transferred out of our system to the external signage source.
 > Supported third party providers will receive the name and email of the specific rooms where they have been assigned as the signage source, allowing seamless integration.

-## Step 4 - Assigning a signage source and settings
+## Step 4 - Assigning signage source and settings

 Once you've added signage source(s) for your tenant, you can now assign a signage source and settings to your rooms.
 If you're assigning one of the trusted third party providers as a signage source to a room, this step automatically registers that specific room onto the third-party content management system.
 You can assign a signage source and settings for multiple rooms or room groups at the tenant level or for individual rooms at a room level: